-Posted on March 30, 2020 by Cindy Hounsell, President, Women’s Institute for a Secure Retirement (WISER®), on the SSA.gov blog.
+March 30, 2020- by Cindy Hounsell, President, Women’s Institute for a Secure Retirement (WISER®), posted on the Social Security Administration’s Social Security Matters blog.

 At the Women’s Institute for a Secure Retirement (WISER), we are often asked why we focus on women.
 The answer is simple.

 There are 5.8 million more women than men at age 65.
 Also, 67 percent of people over age 85 are female.
 Many individuals age 85 and over end up living in poverty after retirement.
 Women face greater financial long-term risks than men due to several factors: